ray-project/ray/doc/source/train/key-concepts.rst

         and executes single-worker training steps.
 Refer to the following guides for more details:

         - :ref:`Deep learning user guide <train-dl-guide>`
-        - :ref:`Quick overview of deep-learning trainers in the Ray AIR documentation <air-trainers-dl>`

     .. tab-item:: Tree-Based Trainers